glacials/twos.dev/src/cold/index.md

 updated: 2023-11-10
 ---

-I'm **Ben**,
+I'm **Ben**
-and you are a person who has just reached my dumping ground for various hobbies.
+and this is website and dumping ground.
-Those include the climate crisis, open source software, photography, interior design, and video games.
+I'm interested in the climate crisis, open source software, photography, interior design, and video games.

 Find me at [Mastodon](https://hachyderm.io/@glacials), [LinkedIn](https://linkedin.com/in/ben), or